KENOSHA, Wis. (AP) -- The city of Kenosha is acquiring the property that is the centerpiece of the community's auto manufacturing history.

 The City Council, in a special meeting Monday night, accepted the title for the land, which includes more than 100 acres in Kenosha, where auto making began in 1902.

 The city and state agencies will spend $30 million to clean up the vacant manufacturing site where the Chrysler engine plant once stood.
-The buildings have been raised, but city administrator Frank Pacetti tells the Kenosha News (http://bit.ly/1ghi17q) there's "tons and tons" of concrete that needs to be removed, among other things.
+The buildings have been razed, but city administrator Frank Pacetti tells the Kenosha News (https://bit.ly/1ghi17q) there's "tons and tons" of concrete that needs to be removed, among other things.

 Mayor Keith Bosman said there are no firm plans for the site but that he envisions a business park.
 City officials estimated it will take five to seven years to clean up the property.